 |

-| Menu | back |
+Menu | back |

 |

 Until a short time ago, most geologists were convinced that granite magmas move only very slowly in the form of rising diapirs from the lower crust to its final position location in the granite stock (Pluton).
-More recent observations of the rock composition and structure, laboratory measurements of the Earth’s crust as well as fluid dynamic calculations show that the magmas in most cases flow upwards up to 100,000 times faster than previously thought.
-It therefore speaks for itself that many diapirs, which have to date been ascribed an age of millions of years, are, in reality, very young.
+More recent observations of the rock composition and structure, laboratory measurements of the Earths crust as well as fluid dynamic calculations show that the magmas in most cases flow upwards up to 100,000 times faster than previously thought.
+It therefore speaks for itself that many diapirs, which to date have been ascribed an age of millions of years, are, in reality, very young.

-Granite is a fine to coarse textured crystalline rock, mostly light in color with a high silcon content.
-A Diapir is the general term for a concentration of low viscosity material, circular in the floor-plan and mushroom shaped in the front elevation, which, due to upwardly pushing forces, rises through its high viscosity surroundings.
-Apart from granite diapirs, we also, for instance, talk of salt diapirs.
+A diapir is the general term for a concentration material of low viscosity, circular at the base and mushroom-shaped at the top, which, due to upwardly pushing forces, rises through its high viscous surroundings.
+In addition to granite diapirs, we also talk of salt diapirs.

-Hot magma rises to within a few kilometres below the surface of the Earth’s and forms a usually irregularly shaped body of granite (also called a Pluton).
-Certain minerals already crystallise during this rise.
+The formation of granite: Hot magma rises to within a few kilometres below Earths surface and usually forms an irregularly-shaped body of granite, also called a Pluton.
+Certain minerals already crystallise during this activity.
 However, the largest proportion of the mixture crystallises at the place of the intrusion during cooling.
-If, over the course of time, several granite stocks accumulate in a small area, this is called a batholith.
+A batholith is formed if, over the course of time, several granite stocks accumulate in a small area.

-Processes with ‘ungeologically’ high progress:
+Processes with nongeologically high progress:

 Epidote: